-The Australian Centre for Research into Injury in Sport and its Prevention (ACRISP) team has a new home within Edith Cowan University’s Exercise Medicine Research Institute.
+The Australian Centre for Research into Injury in Sport and its Prevention (ACRISP) team is part of Edith Cowan University’s Exercise Medicine Research Institute.
 ACRISP research is focused on:

 ACRISP-ECU research is focused on epidemiology of sports injury and translation and implementation research.
 The ACRISP-ECU team is led by Dr Lauren Fortington.
 Please contact email@example.com for further information.

-Designated by the International Olympic Committee (IOC) as one of 11 groups worldwide to have the abilities and expertise to conduct research that makes a real impact on sport injuries.
-The ACRISP-IOC team continues to be led by Professor Caroline Finch and Professor Jill Cook.
-Please direct queries to ACRISP-ECU initially.
+ACRISP has been recognised by the International Olympic Committee (IOC) as one of 11 groups worldwide to have the abilities and expertise to conduct research that makes a real impact on sport injuries.